Holzweiler Material Guide

 Lambswool should preferably be hand-washed.
 If you wish to machine wash your garment, turn garments inside out, choose the “wool” setting on your washing machine and use mild soap for wool (no bleach or fabric softener).
 Dry your wool items by laying them flat.
 Read more

 Merino wool is super soft and feels comfortable on the skin.
 Our merino is mulesing-free.
+We have started to implement merino wool from the Responsible Wool Standard (RWS) in our collections.

 How to care for Merino: